benjystanton/benjystanton.github.io/_posts/2018-05-18-weeknotes-series-01-episode-03.md

 ### Design review

-We had our regular design reivew (my fav meeting of the week).
+We had our regular design review (my fav meeting of the week).
 [Carlie](https://twitter.com/Carlie_Edge) showed this neat data viz thing that Go Compare have made called [You and planet earth](http://www.gocompare.com/life-insurance/you-and-planet-earth/).

 ### Front-end dev and user experience (UX) design reviews